Brassbound Adamantine Dawn battle #2: Hot Pursuit (what will be the outcome)

 Blue

 1 VP for every Green unit destroyed (by anybody).
 At the end of round 6, add 1 VP for every non-destroyed Blue unit that is out of the forest.
 These units are considered to have survived the encounter.
-At the end of round 6, all vehicles outside the forest on the left side of the map controlled by anybody other than Blue are considered to have been destroyed by blue
+At the end of round 6, all units outside the forest on the right side of the map controlled by anybody other than Blue are considered to have been destroyed or taken prisoner by Blue.

 Red